 Dioxins are the most toxic to the human organisms, They are a hormone disruptor and persistent, and they accumulate in our body and thus the mothers give it directly to their babies via the placenta, Dioxins also settle on the crops and in our waterways where they wind up in our food, They accumulate in our bodies and they are passed on to our children.

-carbon dioxide that comes from the trash burning can be a significant source in some countries and regions, and it is one not reflected in the official greenhouse gas inventories for those places.
+The carbon dioxide that comes from the trash burning can be a significant source in some countries and regions, and it is one not reflected in the official greenhouse gas inventories for those places.

 29 percent of global anthropogenic emissions of small particulate matter (tiny solid particles and liquid droplets from the dust to the metals that can penetrate deep into the lungs) come from the trash fires.

-About 10 percent of mercury emissions come from open burning, as well as 40 percent of polycyclic aromatic hydrocarbons (PAHs), Such pollution can cause the lung and the neurological diseases, and they have been linked to the heart attacks and some cancers.
+About 10 percent of mercury emissions come from open burning, as well as 40 percent of polycyclic aromatic hydrocarbons (PAHs), Such pollution can cause lung and neurological diseases, and they have been linked to the heart attacks and some cancers.

-Burning trash isn’t just bad for the human health, It could pump more greenhouse gases into the atmosphere, Smoldering garbage turns out to be a significant source of the greenhouse gases causing the climate change.
+Burning trash isn’t just bad for human health, It could pump more greenhouse gases into the atmosphere, Smoldering garbage turns out to be a significant source of the greenhouse gases causing the climate change.

-The burning of polystyrene polymers such as the foam cups, the meat trays, the egg containers, the yogurt, and the deli containers releases styrene, Styrene gas can readily be absorbed through the skin and the lungs, At high levels, styrene vapor can damage the eyes and the mucous membranes.
+Burning of polystyrene polymers such as the foam cups, the meat trays, the egg containers, the yogurt, and the deli containers releases styrene, Styrene gas can readily be absorbed through the skin and the lungs, At high levels, styrene vapor can damage the eyes and the mucous membranes.

 The pollutants released from burning plastic waste in a burn barrel are transported through the air either short or long distances and they are then deposited onto the land or into the water.